 Nearly two-thirds of dealers believe that the shift to more online sales will have a positive effect on dealer profitability – with 27% saying that more online sales will have an “extremely positive impact” and 38% agreeing it would have a “somewhat positive impact.”

-According to dealers, areas they believe are the greatest source of customer dissatisfaction include price negotiation (with 49% citing it as a top-three reason), negotiating financing (46%) and document signing (41%).
+The areas that dealers believe cause the most customer dissatisfaction include price negotiation (with 49% citing it as a top-three cause), negotiating financing (46%) and document signing (41%).

-While just 5% of consumers said the car they ended up choosing for their last purchase was an EV (and for 19%, it was a hybrid), 52% of all car buyers reported that they considered buying an EV.
+While just 5% of consumers said the car they ended up choosing for their last purchase was an EV (and 19% saying hybrids), 52% of all car buyers reported that they considered buying an EV.

 By far, the greatest sticking point that consumers have with owning an EV is battery range, with 40% naming it as their number-one concern.
 Other major concerns include cost or no at-home charging and a lack of public charging infrastructure.
-Additionally, charging time was an issue for non-EV adopters, of which just 25% said they were willing to wait more than 45 minutes to charge up.
+Additionally, charging time was an issue for non-EV adopters, just 25% of whom they were willing to wait more than 45 minutes to charge up.

 EV buyers expect to do the lion’s share of their charging at a single-family home (53%), while they expect to do just 13% at an apartment garage or parking lot.

-As the auto industry races into the EV era, it also finds itself on the cusp of another ground-breaking era of change – how it sells.
-71% of dealers say subscriptions are a viable business model for their franchises.
-Yet, two-thirds of dealers (67%) believe such a change in the OEM model would threaten their franchises.
-Our survey finds that dealers are upbeat about the model, with nearly three in four (71%) agreeing that they are a viable business model for their franchises.
-Consumers, too, seem to be warming to the idea, with 38% saying that they are “extremely” or “somewhat” likely to consider purchasing a subscription for their next vehicle.
+As the auto industry races into the EV era, it also finds itself on the cusp of another ground-breaking era of change — how it sells.
+Seventy-one percent of dealers say subscriptions are a viable business model for their franchises.
+Yet two-thirds of dealers (67%) believe such a change in the OEM model would threaten their franchises.
+Consumers, however, seem to be warming to the idea, with 38% saying that they are “extremely” or “somewhat” likely to consider purchasing a subscription for their next vehicle.

-Battery range is the most important reason consumers didn’t buy EVs, while performance was stated as the most important reason for one.
+Battery range is the most important reason consumers didn’t buy EVs, while performance was stated as the most important reason to buy one.